lsrcz/grisette-popl23-artifact/README.md

 # Run Image
 $ docker run -it --name grisette-popl23-artifact lsrcz/grisette-popl23-artifact:latest
 ```

+The docker image is based on Ubuntu 20.04 LTS and contains all the dependencies required to run the benchmarks.

 You will be dropped into a bash shell inside the docker container, in the `/workspace` directory.
 There would be three scripts in the `/workspace` directory: `sanity-check.sh`, `line-count.sh` and `run-all.sh`.
 These would be the main scripts you would use to test your installation and reproduce the results.